processone/ejabberd/CODE_OF_CONDUCT.md

 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Guidelines for Respectful and Efficient Communication on Issues, Discussions, and PRs

+To ensure that our maintainers can efficiently manage issues and provide timely updates, we kindly ask that all comments on GitHub tickets remain relevant to the topic of the issue.
+Please avoid posting comments solely to ping maintainers or ask for updates.
+If you need information on the status of an issue, consider the following:

+- **Check the Issue Timeline:** Review the existing comments and updates on the issue before posting.
+- **Use Reactions:** If you want to show that you are interested in an issue, use GitHub's reaction feature (e.g., thumbs up) instead of commenting.
+- **Be Patient:** Understand that maintainers may be working on multiple tasks and will provide updates as soon as possible.

+Additionally, please be aware that:

+- **User Responses:** Users who report issues may no longer be using the software, may have switched to other projects, or may simply be busy.
+It is their right not to respond to follow-up questions or comments.
+- **Maintainer Priorities:** Maintainers have the right to define their own priorities and schedule.
+They will address issues based on their availability and the project's needs.

+By following these guidelines, you help us maintain a productive and respectful environment for everyone involved.

 ## Our Responsibilities

 Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.